 If you’ve already got an instrument under your belt, consider taking things further and enrolling in a school like the Australian Institute of Music (AIM), where you can grow your skills in an incredible supportive and musical community.

 Surrounding yourself with like-minded creatives, you’ll grow your skills so much faster than on your own and meet some amazing people who you may continue to build relationships with throughout your career.
 If you’re serious about launching your career but not sure where to start, check out some of AIM’s programs below for a thrilling Easter Long Weekend.

 Learn an instrument

-Whether you’ve never played an instrument, or there’s one you’ve always wanted to add to your repertoire, spend four days getting the basics down on a new toy.
+Whether you’ve never played an instrument, or there’s one you’ve always wanted to add to your repertoire, spend four days getting the basics down on a new toy this Easter Long Weekend.
 YouTube tutorials will be your best friend, especially when it comes to sound production and techniques to avoid injury.

 The internet is a treasure trove of resources for your educational pleasure.
 If you have a friend who plays well, you could make a skill swap arrangement or ask for mate’s rates – this way you get the added bonus of one-on-one feedback.